 While it is amazing to be pregnant during winters, did you know that being pregnant during winters require some extra tender loving care?
 As your body is growing to accommodate the newborn it is constantly stretching and at times becoming dry even.
 So how do you prep up for your winter pregnancy?
 [Read - What If Delivering Baby in Winter?]

 How Expecting Moms Should Care Pregnancy in Winter?

 The gloomy winter can really affect your health and your mood.
-Here are some tips to stay healthy during the colder months.
+Here are some ideas or tips to stay healthy during the colder months.

 - Drink lots of water, nourishing soups, herbal teas, and vegetable juices to stay hydrated.

-- Avoid anything that can possibly give you a sore throat or a cough including citrus juices or cold drinks such as thandi lassi or buttermilk.
+- Avoid anything that can possibly give you a sore throat or a cough including citrus juices or cold drinks such as cold lassi or buttermilk.

 - Chaffing of lips, excessive dryness, urine color of a darker yellow shade, a constant urge to look around for food or liquids can all be symptoms of dehydration, so take corrective measures before you hit the low point.

 - Tip: Mark two-three bottles of water for yourself and ensure during the day, you finish them.
 You could keep slightly warm water in a flask also